eurocontrol-asu/open_alaqs/README.md

 ## Updating the Open-ALAQS database templates

 The Open-ALAQS database templates can be edited by modifying the sql and csv files in the `/database` folder.
-The folder `updates` contains scripts that build the OpenALAQS tables.
+The folder `/database` contains scripts that build the OpenALAQS tables.
-All source files (.sql and .csv) needed for the build are inside the `/sql` and `/data` folder.
+All source files (.sql and .csv) needed for the build are inside the `/database/sql` and `/database/data` folder.
-Other scripts and files supporting the creation of the sql and csv files are located in `/scripts` and `/src`.
+Other scripts and files supporting the creation of the sql and csv files are located in `/database/scripts` and `/database/src`.

 To build the Open-ALAQS database templates, run the following command in your terminal: